Welcome to the world of ukulele jams …

 - You don’t need a repertoire of songs that you can play without music or songsheets.
 Who does that these days?
 Even our experienced set leaders play from songsheets.

 - You don’t have to bring a friend, nor wait to be invited to a jam.
-BUMS jams are free to financial members and open to visitors for $5 entry.
+BUMS jams are free to financial members and first timers get in for free.
+If you come again the entry fee is $5.
 And you’ll soon make friends there.

 The apparent complexity of jams can be mastered with a little bit of knowledge, a few essential resources and lots of enthusiasm.